-If you have a scratched, degraded or poorly passivated stainless steel sonication tank and you clean an active metal, you run the risk of galvanic reactions with the exposed iron in the degraded stainless steel as well.
+If you have a scratched, degraded, or a poorly passivated stainless steel sonication tank, and you clean an active metal, you run the risk of galvanic reactions with the exposed iron in the degraded stainless steel as well.
 This may occur with the cobalt chrome you are cleaning.
 Dirtier solutions/bath will contain more electrolytes and increase this likelihood.

 To request these or any Alconox, Inc. detergents for free, please complete the questionnaire at Get Sample.
 For more information about any one of our Alconox, Inc. detergents, consult the technical bulletin for each product.
 Or click here to access each of our detergent’s Safety Data Sheets.